joaomelo/balance/README.md

 # TL;DR
 _What problem it solves?_

-Balance records accounts balances (from credit cards or loans for example) and show their evolution in a chart.
+It is a web app that records accounts' balances (from credit cards or loans for example) and shows their evolution in a chart.

-It is an unsophisticated software which tries to settle the need for minimal financial self-management for someone ~~too lazy~~ unable to do the correct tracking based on individual transactions, category analysis and accounts reconciliation.
+It tries to settle the need for minimal financial self-management for someone ~~too lazy~~ unable to do the correct tracking based on individual transactions, category analysis and accounts reconciliation.

 # Motivation
 _Why it was built?_

 The problem can surely be solved with some spreadsheet shenanigans.
-Though, why lose some hours learning how to implement an algorithm in Excel if you can burn dozens more coding your own software?
+Though, why lose some hours learning how to implement an algorithm in Excel if you can burn dozens more coding?

 Seriously, I built the project mainly to explore some techs and practices in a front-end web app.
 Mostly:
 - feasibility of replacing traditional backend with serverless services;